chintamanip99/files_elasticsearch/README.md

 2) run : pip install -r requirements.txt
 3) run : python manage.py makemigrations
 4) run : python manage.py runserver
+5) run : python manage.py worker (to run the worker thread for indexing the files)
-5) Hurray! the backend of the app also started.
+6) Hurray! the backend of the app also started.